ZishuoYang/GEANT4-ScintillatorTile/README.md

 Idle> exit

 See LYSimDetectorConstruction.cc for details on simulation setup, detector geometry and material properties.
-This is THE file you'll mostly work on.
+(This is the file at which you will stare miserably for the most time.
+And hopefully, eventually modify it anyway you want.)

 ================================================================================